 Officials will be conducting "force-on-force" security drills at Indian Point in the next week, complete with training drills that will include simulated gunfire in the area.

-Entergy will be conducting security training drills using weapons that simulate the real thing at night on Monday, Sept.
-17 and Tuesday, Sept.
-18. During the drills, people near the site may hear the sounds of gunfire as the training is carried out.
+Entergy will be conducting the drills using weapons that simulate the real thing at night on Thursday, Oct.
+10 and Tuesday, Oct.
+15. During the drills, people near the site may hear the sounds of gunfire as the training is carried out.